Mojang/minecraft-editor-extension-starter-kit/README.md

 There are a few methods to open Minecraft (Preview) in Editor mode:

 1. Using the Extension Starter Kit build scripts.
-   - Go to the Visual Studio terminal and type
+Go to the Visual Studio terminal and type:
 ```bash
 npm run launch
 ```

 2. Using the Extension Starter Kit helper script.
-   - Go to the Visual Studio `PowerShell` terminal and type:
+Go to the Visual Studio `PowerShell` terminal and type:
 ```powershell
 .\launch-editor.ps1
 ```

 (You can create a shortcut to this file on your desktop or Start Menu to make it easier)

 Minecraft Preview should start up in Editor mode.
 You can tell it's Editor mode because the usual `Play Game` and `Settings` buttons are missing, and you're immediately presented with a `Create Project` screen.